This post and its photos may contain affiliate links, view our disclosure policy.

 I know there are so many great reasons to visit the Tar Heel State from sandy beaches, gorgeous mountains, to Krispy Kreme donuts, NASCAR, and moonshine.

-There are so many great reasons to visit North Carolina.
-Sandy beaches, gorgeous mountains, Krispy Kreme donuts, NASCAR and moonshine, to name a few.
-However, did you know they also have a rich culinary history with many “trails” to showcase the goodness?
-One of my favorites, the Moravian Cookie Trail, is located in Winston-Salem.
+However, they also have a rich culinary history with many “trails” to showcase the goodness and one of my favorites is the Moravian Cookie Trail in Winston-Salem.

-The Moravians settled in this part of North Carolina more than 250 years ago when they left, what is now known, as Eastern Europe.
+The Moravians settled in this part of North Carolina more than 250 years ago when they left Eastern Europe and more specifically the Czech Republic.
 Fortunately for us they brought their rich cultural and food heritage with them.